 Learn About Hens - Research the needs, lives, and care of hens and eggs.
 Do as much research as you can!

-Understand Regulations - Review the City of Kamloops information including this web page and Animal Control Bylaws.
+Understand Regulations - Review the City of Kamloops information, including this web page and Animal Control Bylaw.

 Gather Supplies - Buy your feed, dishes for feed and water, pine shavings for the coop floor, and straw for the nest boxes.

 Get Hens - Buy hens from a reputable dealer or have a friend gift them to you.
-(2-5 hens older then 3 months, no roosters)
+(2-5 hens older than 3 months, no roosters)